hitkumar/llms/gpt2_karpathy/experiment_log.md

 |base_gpt2_mistral_moe| 2.8782 | Mistral MOE arch with 8 experts, 2 experts per token|
 |base_gpt_seq_len_2048| 3.0507 | base_gpt2 with 4x learning rate and seq_len=2048, not much change from base_gpt

+Llama model training
+- LLama2 7b OOM on A100 40gb so far.
+- Try reducing the size of the model.

 ### Dev Notes

 To use modules inside python projects, use `pip install -e .` after adding setup.py